SARS-CoV-2 Mu variant: Mutations

 The Mu genome has a total number of 21 mutations, including 9 amino acid mutations, all of which are in the virus's spike protein code: T95I, Y144S, Y145N, R346K, E484K or the escape mutation, N501Y, D614G, P681H, and D950N.
 It has an insertion of one amino acid at position 144/145 of the spike protein, giving a total mutation YY144–145TSN.
 That mutation is conventionally notated as Y144S and Y145N because insertions would break a lot of comparison tools.
 It also features a frame-shift deletion of four nucleotides in ORF3a that generates a stop codon two amino acids.
 The mutation is labeled as V256I, N257Q, and P258*.
 The list of defining mutations are: S: T95I, Y144S, Y145N, R346K, E484K, N501Y, D614G, P681H, and D950N; ORF1a: T1055A, T1538I, T3255I, Q3729R; ORF1b: P314L, P1342S; N: T205I, ORF3a: Q57H, V256I, N257Q, P258*; ORF8: T11K, P38S, S67F.
 Mutations in viruses are not new.
 All viruses, including SARS-CoV-2, undergo change over time.
 Most of these changes are inconsequential, but some can alter properties to make these viruses more virulent or escape the treatment or vaccines.

-On August 31, 2021, the WHO released an update which stated that the "Mu variant has a constellation of mutations that indicate potential properties of immune escape", noting that preliminary studies showed some signs of this but that "this needs to be confirmed by further studies."
+On August 31, 2021, the WHO released an update which stated that the "Mu variant has a constellation of mutations that indicate potential properties of immune escape," noting that preliminary studies showed some signs of this but that "this needs to be confirmed by further studies."

-One such study conducted in a lab in Rome tested the effectiveness of sera collected from recipients of the BioNTech-Pfizer vaccine against the Mu variant, and found that "neutralization of SARS-CoV-2 B.1.621 lineage was robust", albeit at a lower level than that observed against the B.1 variant.
+One such study conducted in a lab in Rome tested the effectiveness of sera collected from recipients of the BioNTech-Pfizer vaccine against the Mu variant, and found that "neutralization of SARS-CoV-2 B.1.621 lineage was robust," albeit at a lower level than that observed against the B.1 variant.

 History

+First identified in Colombia in January 2021, the Mu variant was later categorized as a variant of interest in August 2021.
+Retrospective analysis revealed that it had already been present in multiple samples collected since late 2020, indicating that it had been circulating since the second wave of the Colombian epidemic.
+Its prevalence grew rapidly, eventually becoming the dominant strain during the third epidemic wave, highlighting its significant role in the country's COVID-19 epidemiological landscape.